vadimv/server-components/README.md

                     )
                 ).statusCode(404);
 ```

 ### Routing

-A page's HTML generation consists of two phases:
+A page's components tree HTML generation consists of two phases:
 - a routing function maps an incoming HTTP request to the root component state
 - the root component and its descendants render this state to HTML markup